 In \eq{eq:scfocuart}, $s_0^C$ is the value at the beginning of the time step and $\mathcal{F}$ is an estimate for the neutrino number flux.
 The scalar $s_F$ can be defined as follows

 The optical depth can be estimated based on the flux factor ($\xi = \sqrt{H^{\mu}H_{\mu}}/J$) and a free parameter $\beta$ as follows:

 The approximate neutrino number flux was set to

-\section{Comparison of \cite{Foucart:2016rxm} to Energy-dependent Transport}
+\section{Comparison of \cite{Foucart:2016rxm} to energy-dependent transport}

-To evaluate the accuracy of the original grey scheme, we perform a set of tests in one dimension (1D).
-The tests were all performed with $\beta = 6$ (in \eq{eq:xibeta}).
-We start by considering the post-bounce evolution of a 30 solar-mass progenitor \citep{Sukhbold18} using the SFHo equation of state (EOS) \citep{steiner_13}.
+To evaluate the accuracy of the original gray scheme, we performed a set of tests in one dimension (1D).
+The tests were all performed with $\beta = 6$ (in \eq{eq:xibeta}). {The choice of $\beta = 6$ was based on the recommendations of \citep{Foucart:2016rxm} and initial tests which indicated that this value lead to reasonable results.} We started by considering the post-bounce evolution of a 30 solar-mass progenitor \citep{Sukhbold18} using the SFHo equation of state (EOS) \citep{steiner_13}.
 The progenitor is first evolved until 20 ms post bounce, using energy-dependent neutrino transport.
 From that point on, the fluid velocity is set to zero, and the rest of the fluid properties are assumed to be constant in time.
 Under these conditions, the system settles into a steady state.

-The results of the hydrostatic simulations are summarized in table~\ref{tab:hydrostatic}, where the first line represents the results from the simulation with fully energy-dependent neutrino transport, the second line shows the results when using the prescription of \cite{Foucart:2016rxm}, and the last row shows the results of our improved grey transport (which we will return to below).
-The original grey transport shows relatively good agreement with the energy-dependent neutrino transport.
-The average energies of all neutrino species agree to within 20 per cent in the two methods.
-The luminosities of the electron-type neutrinos agree within $\sim 10$ per cent, the electron anti-neutrino luminosities agree to $\sim 20$ per cent, and the heavy-lepton neutrino luminosities differ by almost 40 per cent.
-The luminosities in the simulation using the original grey scheme are systematically smaller than those from the simulation with the energy-dependent transport.
+The results of the hydrostatic simulations are summarized in table~\ref{tab:hydrostatic}, where the first line represents the results from the simulation with fully energy-dependent neutrino transport, the second line shows the results when using the prescription of \cite{Foucart:2016rxm}, and the last row shows the results of our improved gray transport (which we return to below).
+The original gray transport shows relatively good agreement with the energy-dependent neutrino transport.
+The average energies of all neutrino species agree to within $\sim$20 per cent in the two methods.
+The luminosities of the electron-type neutrinos agree within $\sim$10 per cent, the electron anti-neutrino luminosities agree to $\sim$20 per cent, and the heavy-lepton neutrino luminosities differ by almost 40 per cent.
+The luminosities in the simulation using the original gray scheme are systematically smaller than those from the simulation with the energy-dependent transport.